BlockchainCommons/developer-web-site/_pages/zcash-zewif.md

 ## Interchange Format

-The format will be specified as the second phase of this project.
-The current plan is to specify it in the CBOR-based [Envelope](/envelope/) format.
-Data will be divided between three classes:
+The interchange format has two representations: in memory and as a [Gordian Envelope](/envelope/) file.
+For the creation of ZeWIF files, data is divided into three classes:

 1. **First Class Data.** Data that is used by two or more wallets and considered to be current and important.
-This data will be included in the core specification and likely assigned specific CBOR tags.
+This data is included in the core specification and is largely represented by Envelope typing using `isA` constructs.
 2. **Second Class Data.** This will be most other data, especially data that is only used by a single wallet or not considered current or important.
 This data will not be specified and is instead suggested for inclusion using [attachments](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2023-006-envelope-attachment.md).
+Specific attachment points are available in many ZeWIF data structures.
 3. **Third Class Data.** There may be some data, especially state, configuration, or encryption data, that is not considered useful for preservation.
 This will not be included in the core specifications and will not be suggested for inclusion in specifications.
 However, the best practice will be to preserve the entire original wallet data file, so that this "third class data" is not lost is there is a need for it in the future.

 ## Meetings